 So, if this isn’t a new concept for Sitecore then you may be wondering what’s left to talk about here?
 Data, big data.

 The amazing addition of xConnect to the platform makes this all effortless for Sitecore 9.
-It’s an O-Data compliant API interface that allows you to push data to xDB.
+It’s an O-Data compliant API interface that allows you to push data to Sitecore xDB.
 It also allows you to pull data from xDB and use it in conjunction with a Business Intelligence (BI) tool like Microsoft Power BI – but that’s a different topic for another day.

 We used Angular to build an interactive learning tool for a multi-national pharmaceutical business.
-All the questions and answers were held in Sitecore, but the User Interface (UI) was really complex and so Angular was perfect.
+All the questions and answers were held in Sitecore, but the User Interface (UI) was complex and so Angular was perfect.
 Client-side frameworks like Angular, React and Vue can do some amazing things and they consume content served as JSON like Pacman consumes dots!

+Recently, we rebuilt and consolidated 11 car manufacturer brand sites for Inchcape into one.
+When we did this, we needed to overhaul the search interface.
+We used React and got it to search via an API that combined vehicle data with Sitecore content.
 This meant we could keep the massive amounts of vehicle data required to allow the search to work off the Sitecore platform where it served no purpose.
 It also resulted in a much slicker user experience, including a sophisticated UI and incredibly fast response times.

 A leading UK fleet management and outsourcing business faced some similar challenges to Inchcape, in this case we built a brand-new platform and we worked with a specialist UI design and build agency who wanted to build the UI in React without having any knowledge of Sitecore.
 We delivered a similarly streamlined and quick experience, but also brought xDB into play by allowing them to send us information about the customer, share session data between client and server side, and receive personalised vehicle recommendations.